zimmski/tavor/README.md

 The following token defines a smiley which has eyes, a mouth and can have a nose.
 The token is able to permutate different generations of smileys and even parse them.
 The code will be described in group of method categories.
 The example should in general show how easy it is to create new token types.
 It must be noted that the example could be as well implemented with the available token types or with the following Tavor format `START = [:;] ?("-") [)(D]`.

-Since the `Smiley` token has to hold three different informations, it is necessary to create a struct.
+Since the `Smiley` token has to hold three different information, it is necessary to create a struct.
 Instead of directly using the runes for the eyes and mouth in the struct, only indexes are used.
 This is not necessary but is a good convention to separate the data from its source.

 ```go
 import (